Over-the-Air Computation with Multiple Receivers: A Space-Time Approach

 The principle of a classical OtA computation system with multiple senders and one receiver (fusion center) can be described as follows.
-Assume there are $N$ senders in the system, and the goal is to compute the arithmetic mean of the data from all senders, i.e., $\theta=\frac{1}{N}\sum_{i=1}^{N}s_i$, where $s_i$ represent the data symbol from the $i$-th sender.
+Assume there are $N$ senders in the system, and the goal is to compute the arithmetic mean of the data from all senders, i.e., $\theta=\frac{1}{N}\sum_{i=1}^{N}s_i$, where $s_i$ represents the data symbol from the $i$-th sender.
+In general, the objective of computation can be any nomographic function of the data samples from all sender.
+We consider the arithmetic mean only for the purpose of illustrating the basic concept.

 Let $h_i$ denote the channel gain from the $i$-th sender to the receiver.
 To align the received signal phase and amplitude at the receiver, each sender applies a scaling factor (precoder) $b_i=\frac{\eta}{N\cdot h_i}$, where $\eta$ is an amplitude scaling factor.
 Under a given transmit power constraint $|b_i s_i|^{2}\leq P_{\max}, \forall i$, we have

 Then, the precoded signal is directly transmitted over the channel using analog modulation and the received superimposed signal at the receiver is given as

 where $n$ is the additive white Gaussian (AWGN) noise with variance $\sigma^2$.
 The receiver decodes the signal and computes the estimated aggregated data as $\hat{\theta}=y/\eta$.